-Plantations were seen mainly of the polar type- eucalyptus, mango, teak etc. The plantations were observed to be done mainly by the forest department in forest areas (protected and reserved forests area) and by public (in open land).
+Plantations were seen mainly of the polar type- eucalyptus, Poplar, Babool, Sheesham, Fruit bearing trees like mango etc. The plantations were observed to be done mainly by the forest department in forest areas (protected forests area) and by public (in open land).